Pareto-Software/cv-maker-extension/README.md

 SUPABASE_KEY= # This is the service account token

 # CV import feature
-JWT_SECRET=<from supabase api settings page> OPENAI_STRUCTURED_API_KEY=<apikey here>
+JWT_SECRET=<from supabase api settings page>
+OPENAI_STRUCTURED_API_KEY=<apikey here>

 # sheet url
 SPREADSHEET_ID= # Go to the spreadsheet with your browser and it will be visible on the URL

-# TODO document this SOME RANDOM UNDEFINED USE, just enter some value
+# TODO document the usage of these variables (can use any value when testing cv import feature)
 GENERAL_ROLE_GROUP=asdf
 MANAGER_ROLE_GROUP=asdf
 ```